OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 general historical information investigation web application.
 Such an application would pull and mash up data from multiple sources to create summaries and displays of historical information about locations.
-Researchers, geneologists, social science analysts, or anybody interested in the history of a place would be able to find a location and view information associated with that location, organized by the time.
+Researchers, genealogists, social science analysts, or anybody interested in the history of a place would be able to find a location and view information associated with that location, organized by the time.

-The Digital Time Travlers discovered some significant issues that would need to be addressed before or during the development of their application.
+The Digital Time Travelers discovered some significant issues that would need to be addressed before or during the development of their application.
 Historical information about locations is scattered across a lot of organizations, and a lot of media.
 In many cases, data is currently in non-digital media.
 They also